-William Bernstein, former physician turned prolific investing researcher, author and wealth manager recommends this allocation on the marketwatch.com lazyportfolio site:
+William Bernstein, former physician turned prolific investing researcher, author and wealth manager recommends this four-fund allocation on the Marketwatch lazy portfolio site:

-This equally divided lazy portfolio limits the bond investments to 25% percent of the entire portfolio with the remaining 75% equally divided among a broad US stock market index fund, a European fund, and a U.S. index comprised of smaller companies.
+This equally divided lazy portfolio limits the bond investments to 25% percent of the entire portfolio with the remaining 75% equally divided among a broad US stock market index fund.
+The stock portion of the portfolio includes a European equity index fund, and a U.S. small capitalization index fund.

-Bernstein’s portfolio is capitalizing on the research that smaller stocks may outperform the total U.S. stock market over the long term.
+Bernstein’s portfolio is capitalizing on the research that smaller stocks might outperform the total U.S. stock market over the long term.

 I spent some time deciding which funds and percentages I was comfortable with and chose the following best lazy portfolio for our family:

 Why This Friedberg Family Best Lazy Portfolio Is Good For Us